Blog Growth Strategies – Our 38th Month Blogging

 Pinterest

-Pinterest was our highest performing social platform this month, and we had about the same number of visits from the platform as last month.
+Pinterest was our highest-performing social platform this month, and we had about the same number of visits from it as last month.

 Twitter